 Junior Photography Foundation Programme (Ages 11–18) 1:1 Foundation Programme

-A structured, hands-on photography course teaching real camera skills, creative confidence, and professional foundations — finishing with a framed photograph and certificate.
+A structured, hands-on learning programme teaching real camera skills, creative confidence and professional foundations — finishing with a framed photograph and certificate.

-The PHARTED Junior Photography Foundation Programme is a six-session, one-to-one mentorship programmedesigned for young people who want to properly understand photography — not just try it once.
+It’s a complete learning journey designed for young people who want to properly understand photography, not just try it once.

 Why One-to-One Works